ignc-research/arena-rosnav/docs/DRL-Training.md

 ```
 train_agent.py --load MLP_ARENA2D_2021_01_19__03_20
 ```
 **Note**: Currently only agents which were trained with PPO given by StableBaselines3 are compatible with the training script.
-Also when continuing training you have to make sure that given action space (defined in ```../arena_local_planner_drl/configs/default_settings.yaml```) is identical to the previous training circles.
+Also when continuing training you have to make sure that given action space (defined in ```../arena_local_planner_drl/configs/default_settings.yaml```) is identical to the previous training cycles.

 ##### Training with a custom MLP